-Construction of the church was started in 1976 due to the increasing numbers of devotees flocking Naga.
-It was finished five years later after much delay due to financing.
+Construction of the church was started in 1976 due to the increasing numbers of devotees flocking Naga City.
+It was finished five years later, after much delay due to financing.
 It was lifted to a title of a Basilica Minore after a request to Rome by Leonardo Legazpi, the third Archbishop of Caceres in 1985.

 The stained glass windows on this church are no ordinary ones though, massive and epic are the words that come to mind as I stood awestruck in front of them.
 The basilica has three major stained windows, one out front and two others on the north and south transepts.
 The colorful panes portray the fluvial festival of Peñafrancia as the people transfer the virgin from one church to the next.